The Black Brunswicker: Creation and reception

 The artwork took an estimated three months to paint.
 Millais was reported to have paid particularly close attention to the correctness of the Brunswicker's uniform.
 Charles Dickens' auburn-haired daughter Kate Perugini modelled for the woman seen in the picture.
 The male model was an anonymous soldier who died from consumption shortly afterwards.
 The two models never actually met.
 Millais' son explained that they both posed with wooden props.
 The soldier "clasped a lay-figure to his breast, while the fair lady leant on the bosom of a man of wood."
 Millais liked the painting so much that he created a copy which remained in the possession of the family.

 The painting was purchased for the highest price Millais had ever received from dealer and publisher Ernest Gambart—one thousand guineas.
 Gambart sold it on to the well-known Pre-Raphaelite collector Thomas Plint.
+Plint's art collection, almost exclusively of Pre-Raphaelite art, was sold in 1862 (the year after he died) by Christie's of London.
+The Black Brunswicker sold for 780 guineas in this sale.
 Later, in 1898, William Hesketh Lever purchased the work for his private collection.

 The painting followed a period of relative lack of success for Millais, and its similarity to A Huguenot is widely interpreted as an attempt to repeat his earlier success.
 It was engraved in mezzotint by T.L.
 Atkinson in 1864.
 Millais also painted two watercolour copies of the composition.